Team100/2020-working/2020Vision/README.md

 This contains the visio code for the 2020 season.
 There is the target tracking code and ball detection image.

+## Robot Server
+The glue code that allows for the RoboRIO to operate on the data from the co-processor.
+To read more, see the [`robot-server`](./robot-server) folder.

-## Target Tracking
+## Turret Tracking
-The target tracking code identifies the U-shaped retroreflective tape that borders the bottom part of the target.
+The turret tracking code identifies the U-shaped retroreflective tape that borders the bottom part of the target.
 To read more, see the [`turret`](./turret) folder.

 ## Ball Detection